FraVisox/BigDataHw/README.md

 ## Structure of the project

 - Folder `datasets` contains the datasets used
-- Folder `src/HisFiles` contains the `WordCountExample.java` file, which can be used to test the settings
+- Folder `src/HisFiles/` contains the `WordCountExample.java` file, which can be used to test the settings
-- Folder `src/BigDataHw` contains the files of the various homeworks, each one with a `README.md` file
+- Folder `src/Homeworks/` contains the files of the various homeworks, each one with a `README.md` file that explains the task

 ## Compile and run in Intellij